30514 - BIG DATA FOR BUSINESS ANALYTICS

 It is suggested for students to have attended a basic course on mathematics and a basic course on statistics before this course.

 The scope of this course is to offer participants a thorough exploration of business analytics and of how computational modelling can be combined with big data to achieve given industry goals.
 In a well known communication to the European Parliament on 2 July 2014, the European Community evidenced the need of training a generation of managers who know how to combine information derived from data into models to support decisions.
 In fact, in recent years, the data driven revolution is changing the way in which institutions and corporations make decisions.
 We are heading towards industry 4.0.
 The great availability of data, the increased computing and information technology capabilities are creating new jobs and changing the way in which companies operate.
 The February 2018 report of the UK Government Office for Science highlights that computational modelling is a source of competitive advantage for corporations.
 In the first part of the course, participants are exposed to the fundamental theoretical and methodological basis, analyzing relevant quantitative and mathematical methods.
 In the second part, students are exposed to industry case studies.
-With the participation of field experts, students will discover how innovative methods based on big data and information technology allow us to solve modern industrial problems.
+With the participation of data scientists and experts coming from the industry participants discover how innovative methods based on big data and information technology have allowed to solve modern industrial problems.

 - The Principles of Machine Learning.